 The Summer Teacher Institute is an immersive 16-month professional development experience for middle and high school teachers focusing on the history and lessons of World War II.
 The program includes both an intensive weeklong seminar at The National WWII Museum in New Orleans and a weeklong excursion to a WWII-related destination.
 Each year’s institute focuses on a different aspect of the war, employing a rich array of curriculum tools and primary sources to help bring the war to life in the classroom.
 Participants who complete the program are eligible for up to six hours of graduate credit and will become part of the Museum’s nationwide network of master teachers dedicated to improving the quality of instruction on World War II.

-The 2018-19 Summer Teacher Institute focuses on the US Home Front—the engine of production, innovation, and volunteerism that made Allied victories possible on battlefields all across the globe.
-Rob Citino, PhD, the Samuel Zemurray Stone Senior Historian at The National WWII Museum and author of numerous books on the war, will head the team of expert historians, curators, and educators who will conduct the program.
+The 2019-20 Summer Teacher Institute focuses focuses on the Liberation and Legacy of World War II, connecting events like the Holocaust, the Nuremberg trials, the Marshall Plan, and the founding of the United Nations to the world of today.
+Rob Citino, PhD, Samuel Zemurray Stone Senior Historian and Executive Director of the Institute for the Study of War and Democracy at the Museum and author of numerous books on the war, will head the team of expert historians, curators, and educators who will conduct the program. .